Nero-Wf/Nero-Wf/README.md

 I’m interested in the automation/optimization of real-world (chemical) processes.
 This includes topics like laboratory equipment communication, GUI development, Bayesian optimization, Gaussian Processes, image and particle analysis, and more!

-I’m currently learning about image processing, optimimization algorithm benchmarking and deep reinforfcement learning
+I’m currently learning about image processing, optimimization algorithm benchmarking and deep reinforcement learning

 <!---